 1983 January Joe records Rick Derringer on “Thank God For Rock and Roll” Electric Lady Studio NYC

 1983 August Joe finishes “Trouble At Home”.
-He calls for a flatbed truck then backs his VW into a Ryder truck, packs up his stuff around the VW and leaves Los Angeles.
+He calls for a flatbed truck.
+Backs his VW into a Ryder flatbed and packs up his stuff around the VW and leaves Los Angeles.
 Heads back to his parents house in West Virginia.
 He stays there for a month for some R&R then heads to NYC.

 1983 October “Trouble At Home” is released.
 Joe puts together an east coast version of Silver Condor which include Glenn Burtnik, Ed Manion, Dave LeRue, Jack Scarangella, Lee Fink and Copa (Dennis Antonacci).

 1983 October “When a Man Loves A Woman” with Clarence on sax starts being played heavy on WNEW NYC getting tremendous response.

 1983 October East Coast Silver Condor east plays a series of shows.
 The Capital Theater where former R-Band drummer Tico Torres brings an unknown kid John Bongiovi backstage to meet Joe, The Ritz, Ed Manion brings Little Steven Van Zandt backstage to meet Joe.
 At The Brandywine they play with Nazareth.

 1983 late October Joe has lunch with Paul Rappaport, head of A&R Columbia Records.
 Joe was hearing When A Man Loves A Woman all over NYC radio....Rappaport tells Joe that “When A Man Loves A Woman” is being pulled off the radio.
 Columbia executives decided not to support the record.